cran/shiny2docker/README.md

   provided CI configuration is designed to build your Docker image and push the created image to the GitLab container registry, thereby streamlining continuous integration and deployment workflows.

+- **GitHub Actions Integration**:
+  With the `set_github_action()` function, you can quickly set up a GitHub Actions pipeline.
+This function copies a pre-configured `docker-build.yml` file from the package into the `.github/workflows/` directory of your project.
+The provided CI configuration is designed to build your Docker image and push the created image to the GitHub Container Registry, facilitating automated builds and deployments on GitHub.

 ## Installation